Here’s How to Set Sales Goals (That Get Results)

 What Are Sales Goals?

+But this article will change that perception.
+You won’t see a sales goal or target as just numbers on a screen anymore.
 You’ll see them as individual actions.
 Because a sale isn’t just a sale.
 A healthy sales cycle was planned out.
-A sales manager helped embrace the team’s goals.
-Sales reps were involved in calls, demos, emails, etc., necessary to get that sale.
+A sales manager helped the team embrace its goals.
+Sales reps were involved in various sales activities, including sales calls, demos, and emails, necessary to secure that sale.

 Establish a Solid Sales Process!